datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 All that is left to do it figure out what to, well do...

-Calling line 18 with `FLAG.TXT` seems like the obvious choice, but if you recall from way back when we looked at the floppy image `NOTES.TXT` is somewhat structured and I assume `FLAG.TXT` is just a single line.
+Calling line 18 with `FLAG.TXT` seems like the obvious choice, but if you recall from way back when we looked at the floppy image `NOTES.TXT`, it is somewhat structured and the fake `FLAG.TXT` is just a single line.
 Using the _Show Random Quote_ function may be a better option.
 To find it and possibly other `fopen` functions from Ghidra I double-clicked on `FUN_0000_0a1d` (presumed `fopen`):

 ![](png/fopen.png)